 - Authority Over demons

-September 22, 2021 - Daily Gospel Reflection for Wednesday of the Twenty-Fifth Week in Ordinary Time
+September 25, 2023 - Monday of the Twenty-Fifth Week in Ordinary Time - Catholic Daily Reflections from My Catholic Life!

 - Seeking True Satisfaction

-Tuesday, September 21, 2020 - Daily Gospel Reflection for the Feast of Saint Matthew, Apostle and Evangelist
+Thursday, September 21, 2023 - Feast of Saint Matthew, Apostle and Evangelist - Catholic Daily Reflections from My Catholic Life!

-Monday, September 20, 2021 - Daily Gospel Reflection for Monday of the Twenty-Fifth Week in Ordinary Time - Sts.
-Andrew Kim Tae-gŏn, Priest, and Paul Chŏng Ha-sang, and Companions, Martyrs—Memorial
+September 20, 2023 - Wednesday of the Twenty-Fourth Week in Ordinary Time - Sts.
+Andrew Kim Tae-gŏn, Priest, and Paul Chŏng Ha-sang, and Companions, Martyrs—Memorial - Catholic Daily Reflections from My Catholic Life!

 Latest Divine Mercy Reflections: